dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 Overall messages to pick from, in order of CTB pref:

-* It is hard to do genome-resolved analysis from metagenomes (but easy to do highly specific taxonomic resolution with either k-mers or with combinatorics).
+* It is hard to do genome-resolved analysis from metagenomes (but easy to do highly specific taxonomic resolution with just k-mers).
+* there are limits to sensitivity / specificity of various approaches based on genome relatedness
-* unicity distance is an interesting measure
+* unicity distance is an interesting measure for both genome and taxonomic classification.
-* short reads have limited capabiltiy / correspond well to hashes; may be difficult to use long reads
+* short reads have limited capability / correspond well to hashes; long reads should add significant specificity.
 * sourmash works well because of combinatorics automatically picking discriminatory hashes.
 * NCBI is more confused than GTDB.

 Challenges:

 * FracMinHash has false negatives, so we have to be careful about conclusions about what k-mers _cannot_ do.
-* Do we want to make this (mostly) about FracMinHash, or not? :)
+* Do we want to make this (mostly) about FracMinHash, or not?
+Could make title "Practical limits in resolving species and genomes from metagenomic data with FracMinHash" :) and/or parameter tuning for FracMinHash.

 ### Many individual hashes are genome specific, but not all genomes have perfectly informative hashes